helidon-io/helidon/DEV-GUIDELINES.md

             "return builder().config(config).build()"
         2. Other factory methods that build specific (predefined) instances, such as "fail(String cause)", "success(Subject subject)" etc. - **these methods MUST use builder to build the instance internally**
-        3. An internal "Builder" class used to build it - it is allowed to have the builder as a top level class, though the name must reflect the class it is building (e.g. FooBarBuilder)
+        3. An internal class named "Builder" that is building instances of the containing class
+            1. it is allowed to have the builder as a top level class, in such a case the name must reflect the class it is building (e.g. FooBarBuilder)
 3. Builder class
     1. Must have:
         1. Implements "io.helidon.common.Builder<FooBar>"